CalConnect/caldavtester-tools/README.md

   List scripts incl. required features for given script, feature, default (enabled and not ignore-all taged) or all --features
-  List features incl. if they are enabled in serverinfo --help|-h
+  List features incl. if they are enabled in serverinfo --serverinfo
+  Path to serverinfo.xml to use, default './serverinfo.xml' --git-sources
+  Path to sources to use Git to automatic determine branch&revision --help|-h
   Display this help message
   ```